France's Macron under fire for political lurch to the right | DW | 30.11.2020

 But discontent with the new approach is increasing, also within government ranks.

 Cecile Rilhac is one of 10 LREM lawmakers who voted against the draft law when it passed the National Assembly last week.
 An additional 30 LREM members abstained from the vote.
-The law still needs the approval of the Senate, which is planned for January — unless the government bows to the increasing pressure and withdraws the controversial article completely, a move Rilhac would support.
+The law is still expected to head to the Senate for approval in January — though the government could decide to withdraw the controversial article completely by then, a move Rilhac would support.

 "We are at a turning point and need to show the government that there is a red line — it should not lean further to the right or we won't be much different from the RN," she told DW.